Diana1465/techwritermentorship_assignment1/README.md

 ## Git vs. GitHub
-Git is a distributed version control system that allows developers to track changes in files and work on one project together with colleagues and GitHub is an online repository hosting service that has all the functions of distributed version control and source code management functionality — everything that supports Git and even more
+Git is a distributed version control system that allows developers to track changes in files and work on one project together with colleagues and GitHub is an online repository hosting service that has all the functions of distributed version control and source code management functionality — everything that supports Git and even more.

 Benefits of Git | Benefits of GitHub |
 :-----: | :----: |